tjhowse/stdoutflux/README.md

 ## Known issues

 My thermal printer doesn't use a monospaced font, so sometimes it wraps lines of its own accord, splitting words annoyingly.
-The default of 32 characters is the maximum characters that can fit on a line.
+The default of 32 characters is the maximum characters that can fit on a line, if they're all narrow.